weifantt/weifantt.github.io/_pages/about.md

 News
 ======
 * [12/2024] Three papers on time series modeling, brain analysis, and molecule generation have been accepted by AAAI 2025.
 Congrats to all my coauthors!
 * [11/2024] One paper on distribution shift in time series and non-stationary forecasting has been accepted by KDD 2025 August Track.
-Congrats to me!
+Congrats to me and thanks to my coauthors!